sindresorhus/caprine/readme.md

 When closing the window, the app will continue running in the background, in the dock on macOS and the tray on Linux/Windows.
 Right-click the dock/tray icon and choose `Quit` to completely quit the app.
 On macOS, click the dock icon to show the window.
 On Linux, right-click the tray icon and choose `Toggle` to toggle the window.
 On Windows, click the tray icon to toggle the window.

+If you wish to start Caprine minimized simply add the --minimize flag to the app on startup.

 ### Dark mode